Travis Scott: 2019–2020: Look Mom I Can Fly, JackBoys, and "The Scotts"

 Scott performed five virtual live shows in the video game Fortnite Battle Royale from April 23 to 25, 2020 with visuals based on his Astroworld tour.
 It received more than 27 million viewers and boosted the sales of Fortnite-branded Cactus Jack products such as action figures.
 The performance also included the premiere of his new song with Kid Cudi, who released the song, "The Scotts", as a duo under the same name.
 Tying with the performance, numerous cosmetic items for player avatars based on Scott and the concert were available to purchase by players of Fortnite Battle Royale.
-The song debuted at number-one on the Billboard Hot 100, becoming Scott's third US number-one.
+The song debuted at number-one on the Billboard Hot 100, becoming Scott's third U.S. number-one.
 In May he collaborated for a second time with Rosalía on her track "TKN", where he raps in Spanish for the first time.
 Scott was on the cover of GQ's September 2020 issue, and revealed he will be releasing a collaborative album with Kid Cudi.
 This follows their number-one single, "The Scotts", released earlier in May.

 On the second anniversary of his third studio album Astroworld, Scott teased he was working on a new project.
 On August 22, 2020, Scott released the single "The Plan", the theme song to Christopher Nolan's film Tenet.
 He released the single "Franchise" featuring rappers Young Thug and M.I.A. on September 25, 2020.
 The song was previously previewed on Scott and Chase B's WAV radio, titled "White Tee".
 It debuted at number one on the U.S. Billboard Hot 100, and Scott became the first artist in Billboard chart history to have three songs debut at number one in less than a year.
 A remix with an additional feature from American rapper Future, was released on October 7, 2020.